The following figure illustrates an example of a road rendered from the data.

 Road Transportation fclass Values

-Roads in the HERE Vector Tile Service are traditionally categorized into so-called functional classes, which do not match one-to-one Tilezen's roads categorization.
+Roads in the HERE Vector Tile API are traditionally categorized into so-called functional classes, which do not match one-to-one Tilezen's roads categorization.
 The mapping from one to the other are as follows.

 Functional Class